eclipse-theia/theia/doc/Developing.md

  - Start the backend by using `yarn run start`.
  - In Electron: Help -> Toggle Electron Developer Tools.

+### Debug IPC servers

+  - Pass `--${server-name}-inspect` arg to the backend server.
+    - For example `--nfsw-watcher-inspect=0` to inspect nfsw watcher processes with dynamic port allocation.
+    - All variations of `--inspect` flag are supported: https://nodejs.org/en/docs/inspector/#command-line-options.
+  - Attach the debugger to the logged port.

+In order to look up `server-name` run the backend server with `--logLevel=debug` flag to enable logging of IPC servers instantiation.
+You should be able to see message of `[${server-name}: ${server-PID}]: IPC started` format, like `[nsfw-watcher: 37557] IPC started`.

 ## Testing